Two-step phantom relaxation of out-of-time-ordered correlations in random circuits: Introduction

 Many studies try to find some indication of chaoticity.
 Remembering that the notion of chaos is in classical systems defined as a property of the long-time limit, one might ask if such long-time complexity is somehow reflected also in the OTOC dynamics.
-The answer is not clear, what one can say however is that for lattice systems with finite local Hilbert space dimension it is not clear how to distinguish chaoticity from integrability via OTOC.
-A possible approach is to get some measure of instability, like ``quantum'' Lyapunov exponents, from OTOC dynamics.
-However this is bound to fail for several reasons.
+The answer is not clear, what one can say however is that for lattice systems with finite local Hilbert space dimension it is not clear how to distinguish chaoticity from integrability via OTOCs.
+A possible approach is to get some measure of instability, like ``quantum'' Lyapunov exponents, from OTOCs dynamics.
+However, this is bound to fail for several reasons.
 One is that one might get an exponential behavior that is unrelated to chaos, for instance simply due to unstable fixed points~\cite{cao20,hashimoto20,santos20}.
 Hydrodynamic behavior of the operator front might also look the same in chaotic and integrable systems~\cite{sarang18} (for free systems see Ref.~\cite{riddell21}).
-On top of it, in lattice models with finite local dimension, like chains of qubits, there is no obvious small parameter and so any possible exponential Lyapunov-like growth of OTOC can hold only upto finite (short) times~\cite{saso17,khemani18}.
+On top of it, in lattice models with finite local dimension, like chains of qubits, there is no obvious small parameter and so any possible exponential Lyapunov-like growth of OTOCs can hold only upto finite (short) times~\cite{saso17,khemani18}.

 We are going to study OTOC dynamics in random quantum circuits, mostly in one-dimensional geometry and for qubits.
 In random circuits there is no dichotomy between integrability and chaos -- random circuits can be thought of as being models of chaotic systems -- and so we are not aiming at coming up with some chaoticity criterion.
-What we shall focus on is the long-time dynamics of OTOC, specifically on how fast OTOC relaxes to its asymptotic value reached at long times that corresponds to a completey scrambled evolution.
+What we shall focus on is the long-time dynamics of OTOCs, specifically on how fast OTOC relaxes to its asymptotic value reached at long times that corresponds to a completely scrambled evolution.
 As we shall see, this will reveal interesting mathematical and physical properties.
-Deriving a Markovian description of the average OTOC dynamics in random circuits we shall show that the relaxation rate typically exhibits a discontinuity at a specific time linear in the number of qubits.
-What is more, the relaxation time in this first phase, which is dominant in the thermodynamic limit, is not given by the gap of the Markovian matrix.
-Instead, it is given by a so-called phantom eigenvalue -- a fake ``eigenvalue'' that is not in the spectrum which though nevertheless determines the relaxation.
-The same phenomenon has been recently observed also in purity dynamics~\cite{prejsnji_clanek}.
-Perhaps also related is an observation that in nonequilibrium dynamics described by the Lindblad equation the gap does not necessarily give the correct relaxation time~\cite{Mori20,ueda21}, and of non-Hermiticity of transfer matrix describing integrable circuits~\cite{lamacraft21}.